What Services are Available on Rarotonga?

 The Phone Network on Rarotonga

-There’s only one cellphone network provider in the Cook Islands, Vodafone, whose offices you can find in Parekura and next to the CITC Shopping Centre in Avarua (both open Monday to Friday, 8am-4pm).
+There is only one cellphone network provider in the Cook Islands, Vodafone, whose offices can be found in Parekura and next to the CITC Shopping Centre in Avarua (both open Monday to Friday, 8 am – 4 pm).

 They also have a store at Rarotonga Airport, typically open for international flights, as well as at the Punanga Nui Market (Avarua).
 Learn more about the network and prices in The Best SIM Card in Rarotonga & the Cook Islands for Travellers.